Pranay-Pandurang-Patil/CipherChat/README.md

 9. HTML/CSS/JavaScript frontend integration
 10. Git and GitHub

-The project will be completed after the remaining backend integration, testing, frontend cleanup, and documentation are finished.
+The project will be completed after the remaining backend integration, testing, frontend cleanup and documentation are finished.

 ## Author